Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Introduction

 \subsubsection{Contact model-based methods}

-Contact model-based methods have been extensively and thoroughly researched in peg-in-hole assembly tasks.
-The concept of conventional contact model-based strategies relies on the contact model analysis and decomposes the peg-in-hole assembly into two steps: contact-state recognition and compliant control\cite{xu2019compare}.
-During the assembly task, the system has three kinds of states: searching, contact, and mated states.
-Since the contact state and the corresponding assembly strategy are the most complicated parts, the contact model-based methods are mainly focused on at this stage.
-To complete the searching stage faster (the stage placing the peg center within the clearance region of the hole center), the spiral searching trajectory\cite{park2020compliant} has been introduced in some contact model-based methods.
-Meanwhile, some researchers have introduced vision sensors inspired by vision-based approaches for initial guidance\cite{zheng2017peg}.
-Contact state recognition is designed to determine the boundaries of the contact state depending on the signals from different sensors.
-For example, monitoring the changes in force and torque due to the contact based on the F/T sensor is the most common way \cite{gai2021feature}\cite{jasim2017contact}.
-These studies usually distinguish between different contact situations by the different characteristics of force/torque signals, such as, one-point contact, two-point contact and three-point contact \cite{tang2016autonomous}.
-For single peg-in-hole assembly tasks, these three contact situations are enough, but for some dual peg-in-hole tasks, the jamming states \cite{zhang2018jamming} or the force data analyzing \cite{zhang2017force} would be more complicated, and the basic analytical model is no longer sufficient, so the contact state recognition is based on some statistical methods, such as the Hidden Markov Models (HMM)\cite{debus2004contact}, Support Vector Machine (SVM)\cite{jakovljevic2014fuzzy}, and the Gaussian Mixtures Model (GMM)\cite{jasim2014contact}\cite{song2021peg}.
+Contact model-based methods have been rigorously and extensively investigated in peg-in-hole assembly tasks.
+Traditional contact model-based strategies hinge on contact model analysis, decomposing the peg-in-hole assembly into two phases: contact-state recognition and compliant control\cite{xu2019compare}.
+Throughout the assembly task, the system experiences three states: searching, contact, and mated states.
+As the contact state and its corresponding assembly strategy constitute the most intricate components, contact model-based methods primarily concentrate on this stage.
+To expedite the searching stage (where the peg's center is positioned within the clearance region of the hole's center), a spiral searching trajectory\cite{park2020compliant} has been incorporated in some contact model-based methods.
+Concurrently, several researchers have introduced vision sensors, inspired by vision-based approaches, for initial guidance\cite{zheng2017peg}.
+Contact state recognition aims to discern the boundaries of the contact state based on signals from various sensors.
+For instance, monitoring force and torque alterations due to contact using an F/T sensor is a prevalent method \cite{gai2021feature}\cite{jasim2017contact}.
+These studies typically differentiate between distinct contact situations through the unique characteristics of force/torque signals, such as one-point, two-point, and three-point contact \cite{tang2016autonomous}.
+For single peg-in-hole assembly tasks, these three contact situations suffice; however, for certain dual peg-in-hole tasks, the jamming states \cite{zhang2018jamming} or force data analysis \cite{zhang2017force} become more complex, rendering the basic analytical model insufficient.
+Consequently, contact state recognition relies on statistical methods, such as Hidden Markov Models (HMM)\cite{debus2004contact}, Support Vector Machine (SVM)\cite{jakovljevic2014fuzzy}, and Gaussian Mixtures Model (GMM)\cite{jasim2014contact}\cite{song2021peg}.